natocesarrego/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/00-intro.markdown

 `*DDMFormFieldType.java`: Defines the form field type in the back-end.
 If you extend the abstract class that implements the interface, you automatically include the default form configuration options for your form field type.
-In that case, override the interface's `getModuleName` and `getName` methods and you're done.
+In that case, override the interface's `getModuleName`, `getName` and `isCustomDDMFormFieldType` methods and you're done.
 To see the default configuration options your form field type inherits, look at the `DefaultDDMFormFieldTypeSettings` class in the `dynamic-data-mapping-api` module.